Confused by the various Nespresso pod sizes and unsure which ones are compatible with your machine?

 This creates an incredibly rich and complex flavor profile that will surely please anyone looking for a powerful coffee experience.

-If you’re interested in learning more about the gran lungo, have a look at this in-depth article!
+Related article: If you’re interested in learning more about the gran lungo, take a look at this in-depth article!

 Signature – 7.77 oz (230 ml)

-A Nespresso Signature is a unique 7.77 oz (230 ml) serving of coffee, the company’s biggest single-serve offering.
+A Nespresso Signature is a 7.77 oz (230 ml) serving of coffee, Nespresso's standard large mug size.

 Nespresso Mexico brewed coffee.

-It’s significantly larger than their 1.35-ounce (40 ml) espresso and lungo capsules — making it perfect for those who enjoy bigger cups of brewed coffee or espresso drinks.
+It’s significantly larger than their 1.35-ounce (40 ml) espresso and lungo capsules, making it perfect for those who enjoy larger cups of brewed coffee or espresso drinks.

-The Signature coffee cups offer an intense flavor with balanced aromas and a full body without bitterness and sourness in the aftertaste.
+The Signature coffee cups offer an intense flavor with balanced aromas and a full body, free from bitterness and sourness in the aftertaste.

 Carafe – 18 oz (535 ml)